kiwitcms/github-marketplace/README.rst

   accounts when needed
 - Automatically handle docker accounts on Quay.io when a subscriotion is made and display them on the subscription page
+- Display the 2 new fields in Purchase admin
 - Ask subscribers to opt-in for newsletter
 - Add more automated tests & CI tools